18F/API-All-the-X/resources/developer_engagement-a_model.md

 * Offer a means by which developers can subscribe to updates.
 * Reach out to existing users of the data for their input on future development.
 * Host hackathons.
+* Generate content that tells the story of your agency's data and points back to it.
+* Respond to comments on your content.
+* Ask the developer community what data they most want but don't have and what improvements to existing data would be most useful to them.
+Then, follow through on that and report back that you have.
+* Attend third-party developer events, such as local meetups and open government conferences.
+* At other events, present on your data and ask for feedback, then make a targeted point to respond to it.